 Cinnabar Theater was created by San Francisco Opera singer Marvin Klebe in 1970, when he and his family decided to transform a two-room schoolhouse in Petaluma into a lovely community space for performance and creative collaboration.

-The Luther Burbank Center for the Arts is located in the heart of Sonoma wine country.
+The Luther Burbank Center for the Arts is located in the heart of Sonoma wine country in Santa Rosa.
 Founded in 1981, it is ranked among the world's top 100 performing arts centers.
 It is also well known for its education programs and camps.

 Since 2004, Marin Onstage has been operating with their parent company and non-profit, the Novato Theater Foundation, helping local performing arts groups and individuals produce quality programs with success.